 Charge what you can afford to pay

 It is entirely possible to use credit cards regularly and stay out of debt forever.
 How?
-By only charging what you can afford to pay when the bill arrives.
+By charging only what you can afford to pay when the bill arrives.
 Use credit cards as a payment tool, not as a revolving debt instrument.
 To make this method work, you’ve got to track charges and cash flow.

 Financing a purchase with a credit card can be prudent if the repayment time frame is short.
 Let’s say you want $1,500 worth of living room furniture, but don’t have the cash to pay for it immediately.
-If you charge the items to a credit card with an 18 percent interest rate, and cover the balance in four months, the finance fees would total just $57.
+If you charge the items to a credit card with an 18% interest rate, and cover the balance in four months, the finance fees would total just $57.
 Not a bad deal.
 But if you stretched it out over two years, you’d pay an extra $300 – quite a markup.

 Pay your balance on time every month